mansfieldbitter/Articles/Dapper/DapperIntroBlog.md

 compiler is clever enough to combine this into a single operation under the bonnet, minimising dapper's speed impact.

 The bundle itself is broken down into two sets of tools.
 This post will focus on our transform tools.
-I will do a separate post on stringtools (and our in development bundle geodapper) in the future watch this space!
+I will do a separate post on stringtools (and our in development bundle geodapper) in the future.
+Watch this space!

 ## Transform Tools